themasterchiefdev/connectionstrings/README.md

 ### Project Description

-This is tiny project is built for quickly generating connection strings.
+This is a tiny project built for quickly generating connection strings.

 #### Problem Statement

 We want to have a quick and easy way to generate connection strings which can be used when adding/changing the registry keys or use them in the configuration files(ex: app.config or web.config).

-There are the many sites out there which provide the connection strings but the problem I had was that the connection strings need to be copied over and then edit it manually.

 #### Task: